Suggestivetongue: A language spoken evocatively.

 I love writing and I love to read.
 I can devour a novel in a sitting and I have a deep affection for libraries and bookstores.
 I adore psychology and neuroscience but I try to avoid quantitative thinking.
 I live in Portland, Oregon with my boyfriend and our cat.

 I started suggestivetongue in 2008.
 At first my site was an attempt to tackle the problem of abstinence based sexual education.
 I knew there must be a better way to tackle STDs, abortion, and unintended pregnancies than shaming women.
 I wanted people to know that there were other options.
 So, I started sharing the information I had.
 In offering my advice, I continued to learn.
 I do not consider myself a sexpert and I think that viewing oneself as an expert of anything is usually a bad idea.
 I learn as much from my blog as any of my readers to.

 I wanted to share the knowledge that I had, and I wanted to help others empower themselves by sharing their stories.
 Instead of a blog packed with articles, it became something different.
 Suggestivetongue is a place of discussion and reflection on sex and sexuality, but also love, and life.

 There’s a stigma associated to talking about these things honestly.
 That creates a separation between what people think is real, and what is actually real.

 I like sharing new ideas and connecting with people who have similar or diverse perspectives.
 Because my blog is a journey of thought, older posts may not effectively summarize how I currently think or feel.
+(This is why I try to discourage the ‘search’ feature!)
 You’ll notice that what I write about tends to connect to what I’m experiencing or observing in my own life.
 Because of that, it is inherently flawed.
+Just like me.
 It is just one piece in the puzzle.
 I’m hoping you’ll join me with the other pieces.

 Thanks for being a reader,